 Positive Reinforcement for Your Puppy

 When your puppy or dog goes potty where they should, make sure to reward them.
 This is known as positive reinforcement, and it teaches your puppy that what they’re doing is good and correct.
-Positive reinforcement for your puppy can come in the form of treats, excited praise, their favorite toy, or even belly rubs.
+Positive reinforcement for your puppy can come in the form of treats, excited praise, their favorite toy, the use of clicker training, or even belly rubs.
 Puppies and dogs want affection and attention, and while some punish them for doing wrong, you’ll find you get much better results when you reward them for being good.

 House training your puppy or rescue dog takes perseverance and determination.
 It also takes patience and understanding.
 If you’ve never house trained a dog or puppy, you might find it to be a challenge.
 With these helpful tips, hopefully you’ll find it to be a bit easier on both you and your puppy or rescue dog.
+If your dog has recurring issues with going to the bathroom, they may have issues with incontinence.
+Consider utilizing dog diapers or a cranberry supplement for dogs to help with a weak bladder.